Precious-Okpala/CarSharing-Report-with-SQL-Queries/README.md

 4. Review the results and analysis provided by each query.
 5. Refer to the Dta_Dictionary.md file for descriptions of table structures and column definitions.

+## Data Source
+The original dataset was obtained froma car-sharing company and incules hourly data on customer demand rates, weather conditions, and temperature.
+Due to privacy considerations, the dataset has been anonymized and sanitized.

+## Author
+Precious Okpala